Scrambled Eggs with Cream Cheese – Extreme Protein!

 But we’re getting carried away – happy scrambling!

-- Heat ½ tbsp of olive oil in a medium non-stick pan.
+- Heat olive oil in a medium non-stick pan.
 Add the thinly sliced green onions and chopped garlic.
-Cook at medium low heat until onions have reduced and are deep golden brown.1 ½ tbsp olive oil, 1 green onion, 1 clove garlic
+Cook at medium low heat until onions have reduced and are deep golden brown.1 green onion, 1 tsp olive oil, 1 clove garlic

 - Remove onions and garlic from pan and set aside until needed.

-- In the same pan (no need to clean it) add the remaining 1 tbsp of olive oil and the egg mixture.
-Cook, undisturbed, at medium low heat until a thin layer of cooked egg appears around the edge of the skillet.
+- In the same pan (no need to clean it) add olive oil and the egg mixture.
+Cook, undisturbed, at medium low heat until a thin layer of cooked egg appears around the edge of the skillet.2 tsp olive oil

 - Using a rubber spatula and broad sweeping motions, push eggs all the way around the circumference of the skillet, then across the bottom.
 Continue to push eggs around and across the skillet until fluffy and barely set, about 2 minutes; they should still look runny on top.

-- Spread remaining 2 tbsp of cream cheese on the bread slices.4 tbsp low fat cream cheese, 4 slices whole grain bread
+- Spread remaining 2 tbsp of cream cheese on the bread slices and then layer on the spinach2 tbsp low fat cream cheese, 1 handful spinach

-- Serve the fluffy eggs on top of the bread, adding salt and pepper to taste, then the crispy onions and fresh parsley leaves.Salt and pepper to taste, 1 handful parsley
+- Serve the fluffy eggs on top of the bread, adding salt and pepper to taste, then the crispy onions and fresh parsley leaves.Salt and pepper to taste, 1 handful parsley, fresh